simonlotzkar/1800_20233_17/README.md

 ## 5. Bugs and Limitations
 Here are some known bugs and limitations:
-* [Bug] When displaying last updated, adds a comma before "ago" (eg. 10 minutes, ago)
-* [Bug] Restaurant displays in order of users THEN by time, when it should just be based off time
+* [Bug] Restaurant displays updates in order of users THEN by time, when it should just be based off time
-* [Bug] Update log in profile page and restaurant page doesn't update when deleting updates, NO ALERT
-* [Bug] New updates aren't shown on catalog or home page until refresh, YES ALERT
+* [Bug] Restaurant cards don't refresh after new updates added, YES ALERT
 * [Bug] Last updated and status don't change after deleting updates
     * => replace lastUpdated and status fields with listeners that iterate through the update collection to determine last updated and status
 * [Bug] If the user denies or doesnt have geolocation, breaks app